jonathanbaraldi/devops/exercicios/extras.md

-# Configuração de CPU e MEM por namespace
+# Configuração de CPU por namespace

 ## Configure Minimum and Maximum CPU Constraints for a Namespace